anoopkcn/obsidian-reference-map/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-How you encountered the bug.
+Describe how you encountered the bug.

 OR